diegotaveras/ITI-interface/README.md

 * The Function Creator will determine whether the function code syntax is correct and the function name is valid before successfully adding the function to the *user_functions* directory.

+#### Rule Group Creator

+* To add a Rule Group, enter a name in the field provided.
+Define each rule by picking its quantifier and evaluate function and entering an optional description.
+Finally, click "Build Rule Group".

+* A valid Rule Group will be added directly to the *library.json* file.